When is the 2014 event?

 Depending on your goal distance, you will receive up to three waterproof/sweatproof maps at packet pick up.
 They will be 8.5x11 inches with the maps on one side and cues on the other.
 The actual maps and cues can be found here.

-The course will be very well marked with the DD Horns logo and arrows in orange spray chalk.
+The course will be very well marked with route arrows.
 There will be at least two markings before each turn and at least one confirmation after each.

 Route splits exist at: